 Institutionalising HTA under NHI

-iDSI input and support for policy dialogue have been pivotal to the NHI planning process with the resultant HTA agency and supporting committees specifically identified in the NHI Bill, and funding committed for an HTA Unit to be incubated within the National Department of Health as part of the 2018 Budget of R368m (US$27.3m) dedicated towards an interim NHI Fund.
+iDSI input and support for policy dialogue have been pivotal to the NHI planning process with a HTA agency and supporting committees specifically identified in the NHI Bill, and funding committed for an HTA Unit to be incubated within the National Department of Health as part of the 2018 Budget of R368m (US$27.3m) dedicated towards an interim NHI Fund.
 A national HTA agency could ultimately help to inform the listing, pricing, reimbursement of medicines and health services, and the regulation of public and private providers.

 iDSI estimates that for a national HTA agency in South Africa, an annual investment of US$1.5m to finance 20 full-time staff to produce 20 HTA studies and 5 clinical guidelines (for high-burden diseases such as diabetes) could generate approximate savings of US$200m, based on return-on-investment trends of HITAP in Thailand (US$133 per dollar) – or up to an equivalent 91,633 disability-adjusted life years (DALYs) averted , through evidence-informed price negotiations and improved clinical care pathways.